iloving/vault-plugin-secrets-acme/USAGE.md

 After the secrets engine is configured and a user/machine has a Vault token with the proper permission, it can generate credentials.

-Generate a new credential by writing to the `/certs` endpoint with the name of the role:
+Generate a new certificate by writing to the `/certs` endpoint with the name of the role:

     ```bash